g-linville/notion/README.md

 information, but whenever users are mentioned inside a database or page, the information may not be displayed properly if the integration does not have permission to read user information.

+For each page that you want the tool to have access to, you will need to explicitly [connect it to your integration](https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages).
+This will also automatically connect all child pages and child databases.
+Newly connected pages may take a few minutes before they show up in search results.

 ## Example

 Assuming this database layout: